asciipip/greenbutton-python/doc/README.md

  * `ReadingQuality` (encapsulation type `ReadingQuality`, may have an unlimited number of these entities) - An indication of how good or accurate this reading should be considered to be.
-May occur more than once, probably for entities that represent more than one real-world reading.
+May occur more than once, if more than one value applies.
  * `timePeriod` (encapsulation type `DateTimeInterval`) - The time period over which the `value` of this reading was consumed.
 See note above about cases when this isn't present.